European shares recover as easing US bank jitters drive risk appetite

-European shares closed higher on Monday, as initial concerns over the stability of the U.S. banking sector eased, while fresh comments from U.S. President Donald Trump helped calm trade tensions, encouraging investors to move toward riskier assets.
+FRANKFURT: European shares closed higher on Monday, as initial concerns over the stability of the US banking sector eased, while fresh comments from US President Donald Trump helped calm trade tensions, encouraging investors to move toward riskier assets.

-The continent-wide STOXX 600 index jumped back from its nearly 1% decline on Friday, marking its biggest one-day rise in close to three weeks.
+The continent-wide STOXX 600 index jumped back from its nearly 1 percent decline on Friday, marking its biggest one-day rise in close to three weeks.

-Industrial stocks were the biggest boosts to the STOXX 600, up 1.9%.
-Defence companies were at the forefront, with the broader index up 2.8%.
+Industrial stocks were the biggest boosts to the STOXX 600, up 1.9 percent.
+Defence companies were at the forefront, with the broader index up 2.8 percent.
 They recovered from Friday’s fall when news of a planned summit on the war in Ukraine jolted the sector.

 “At the end of the day Donald Trump has not necessarily been successful in materially ending the war so far ... so, that optimism is not on a strong footage to lead to a sustained sell-off across the defence sector,” Ipek Ozkardeskaya, senior market analyst at Swissquote Bank, said.

-Banks rose 1% on Monday, as U.S. banking stocks rebounded in the previous session following quarterly results from regional lenders that helped ease worries over credit risks.
+Banks rose 1 percent on Monday, as US banking stocks rebounded in the previous session following quarterly results from regional lenders that helped ease worries over credit risks.

 “The question is whether there are more skeletons in more regional US banking closets this time around and if so, what that means for broader risk,” analysts at Rabobank said.